Back

 1. The Dynamic penetration of AI

-Generative AI is Transforming Software Engineering & Software testing with Diverse Tools.
-Simform’s 2024 Generative AI survey confirms the excitement around empoying AI – “an impressive 61% of organizations prefer using Gen AI for tasks like Code generation and auto-completion.
+Generative AI is becoming the backbone of modern QA.
+Simform’s 2024 Generative AI survey confirms the excitement around employing AI – “an impressive 61% of organizations prefer using Gen AI for tasks like Code generation and auto-completion.
 While 29.3% are using GenAI for Code refactoring and optimization” (source for this data point)

 (SIMFORM)

-• automate Test case generation by analysing historical data and application logs
+• Automated test case generation from historical data and application logs

-• predict potential system failures using predictive analytics
+• Predictive analytics to flag potential system failures

 2. Shift-Left and Shift-Right Testing